ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isInVehicle = lobby.is_player_in_vehicle(lobby.get_host()) -- Checks whether the player is in a vehicle. if isInVehicle then -- If the player is in a vehicle.
+   bIsInVehicle = lobby.is_player_in_vehicle(plhostPlayer) -- Checks whether the player is in a vehicle. if bIsInVehicle then -- If the player is in a vehicle.
       system.log_info("The player is in a vehicle.") end